2justinmorgan/430-Asgn6/README.md

+(the code in this repo is public as group work permits)

 This repo contains a MATLAB implemented interpreter for a custom programming language, RGME.

 NOTE: this interpreter requires a separate parser to create the concrete expressions (ExprC) data types used in this interpreter.